Placer County, California, is located in Northern California and stretches from Sacramento to Lake Tahoe.

 Placer County offers numerous opportunities for day trips and is the perfect place to discover California’s Gold Country.
-Placer County was known for its gold mining back in the 1880’s, but gradually, its residents harvested the fertile soil for timber and the Southern Pacific Railroad.
+Placer County was known for its gold mining back in the 1880s, but gradually, its residents harvested the fertile soil for timber and the Southern Pacific Railroad.

 Old Town Auburn

 There are also various brewing companies.
-Craft brewing is a big deal in Placer County and there is none other than the local favorite, The Auburn Alehouse, that proves to be the best of them all.
-With beers such as Imperial IPA and Gold Digger, you can enjoy an ice cold brew right in downtown Auburn.
+Craft brewing is a big deal in Placer County, and there is none other than the local favorite, The Auburn Alehouse, that proves to be the best of them all.
+With beers such as Imperial IPA and Gold Digger, you can enjoy an ice-cold brew right in downtown Auburn.

 If you’re not a beer fan, check out Placer County’s local wineries.
-Placer County offers unique varietals including Zin’s, Cab’s, and Chardonnay.
+Placer County offers unique varietals, including Zin’s, Cab’s, and Chardonnay.
 You can picnic in the foothills while enjoying the Placer County Wine Trail.
 Take a tour of the county while tasting wines at local favorites like Vina Castellano, Rancho Roble, and Pescatore.

 Placer County Wine Trail

-But Placer County is not all about food and wine, it also loves its art!
+But Placer County is not all about food and wine.
+It also loves its art!
 Ever April, June, August, and October, Placer County holds Art Walks, and art shows that highlights artists who “work in clay, fabric, metals, photographer, all forms of paint and mixed media.”

 But the real heart and soul of Placer County are in its outdoor activities.
-This family friendly county offers camping, fishing, golfing, hiking, biking, equestrian trails, national forests, water activities, and winter recreation.
+This family-friendly county offers camping, fishing, golfing, hiking, biking, equestrian trails, national forests, water activities, and winter recreation.

 Ranked one of the top 20 National Forests for recreation, the Tahoe Forest is the perfect place for the family to visit.
 Whether you enjoy horseback riding, fishing, or snowmobiling – the world is your oyster in Tahoe Forest.
 For a real treat, you could dog sled with the family!
-For one of the local favorite family-owned ski resorts, visit Donner Ski Ranch, which has beginner, intermediate, and advanced slopes.
+For one of the local favorite family-owned ski resorts, visit Donner Ski Ranch, with beginner, intermediate, and advanced slopes.

-Emerald Bay State Park has all the facilities you would expect on a lakefront state park, including two piers, a beach, two campgrounds and a visitor center.
+Emerald Bay State Park has all the facilities you would expect on a lakefront state park, including two piers, a beach, two campgrounds, and a visitor center.

 In addition to the facilities you expect, Emerald Bay has several unique attractions to enjoy.
 The first of these is Vikingsholm, a 38 room mansion built in 1928

 Tahoe City provides travelers with a perfect getaway during any season.
-With summer temperatures of up to 75 degrees, visitors can enjoy the lake’s clear blue waters and numerous hiking trails.
+With summer temperatures of up to 75 degrees, visitors can enjoy the Lake’s clear blue waters and numerous hiking trails.
 For those seeking a winter wonderland adventure, Tahoe City is the gateway to some of the best ski resorts in the world.

 With its unique restaurants and shops set in authentic historic buildings, Truckee downtown district is the heart and soul of Truckee.

-Once the industrial center of a gritty railroad town, today Downtown Truckee is an epicenter of activity, where visitors can browse dozens of independently owned and operated shops and dine in delectable eateries.
+Once the industrial center of a gritty railroad town, today, Downtown Truckee is an epicenter of activity, where visitors can browse dozens of independently owned and operated shops and dine in delectable eateries.

-Nevada City, California is a perfect destination if you want to add a little history to your next road trip.
-With a population of just over 3,000 the town has hardly grown in the past 100 years.
+Nevada City, California, is a perfect destination if you want to add a little history to your next road trip.
+With a population of just over 3,000, the town has hardly grown in the past 100 years.

-Getting to Placer County, California
+Where is Placer County, California